mgks/android-webview-fcm-sync/README.md

 <img src="https://github.com/mgks/android-webview-fcm-sync/blob/main/preview.gif?raw=true" width="200">

-## The Problem
-When a user logs into your website inside a WebView, your server creates a web session.
-However, your server doesn't know *which* Android device ID (FCM Token) belongs to that web session.

-## The Solution
-This library fetches the native FCM token and injects it as a secure Cookie (`FCM_TOKEN=...`).
-When the WebView loads your website, your server reads this cookie and links the Web Session ID to the FCM Device Token.
+When users log in via a WebView, your server creates a web session but has no idea which Android device it belongs to, so you cannot reliably send push notifications later.
+This library fixes that gap by fetching the native FCM token and injecting it as a secure cookie, allowing your server to read it on page load and cleanly link the web session ID to the correct FCM device token.

 ## Installation